meryldakin/restful_routes/README.md

 ## Instructions

 Now you should be able to access the root at localhost:/3000.
 [CLICK HERE](https://docs.google.com/presentation/d/e/2PACX-1vSHC0_H0j6UhUMNE-VsHlAC44HS2eSspvqRQy5JL6GSn0nD4rFRRFKW71VCKClR5ffVVwMvyYUwdUJD/pub?start=false&loop=false&delayms=5000) and follow the slides to help this app reach full CRUD actions!
-Your final project should look like the images below:
+The pages of the final project should look like the images below:

 #### Home
 ![homepage](images/home.png)